Geometry-sensitive protrusion growth directs confined cell migration

-Further, our model can be generalized to various other confining geometries, as opposed to prior approaches~\cite{caballero_protrusion_2014, sens_stickslip_2020, bruckner_geometry_2022}.
-In particular, our model predicts that confinement can have opposing effects on the preferred direction of migration.
-On the one hand, confinement-induced actin alignment stimulates polarization in the direction of reduced channel width.
-On the other hand, the contractile force decreases with stronger confinement (Eq.~\eqref{eq:contractile_force}), leading to a net force on the nucleus away from the confinement.
-To put this in context, consider a cell that can choose between two channels of different width (Fig.~\ref{fig:fig4}B).
-Interestingly, our model then predicts a non-monotonic dependence of the migration bias on the two bridge widths.
-To test this prediction, we perform micro-pattern experiments with cells migrating on a series of square-shaped adhesive islands connected by bridges of increasing width (Fig.~\ref{fig:fig4}A)~\footnotemark[\value{footnote}].
-Our model predicts a transition from a bias towards the wider channels at narrow bridge widths to a bias towards the narrower channel at wider bridge width, which agrees well with the experimentally observed behavior (Fig.~\ref{fig:fig4}C).
-The observed transition in the migration bias yields new insights into the decision making of cells that migrate through confining environments with heterogeneous pore sizes.
+Our model can be generalized to other confining geometries, as opposed to prior approaches~\cite{caballero_protrusion_2014, sens_stickslip_2020, bruckner_geometry_2022}.
+In particular, based on our model, we expect that confinement can have opposing effects on the preferred direction of migration.
+On the one hand, confinement-induced actin alignment stimulates polarization towards reduced channel width.
+On the other hand, contractile forces decrease with confinement (Eq.~\eqref{eq:contractile_force}), leading to a net force on the nucleus away from confinement.
+For concreteness, consider cells that can choose between two channels of different width.
+Our model predicts that the preferred migration direction depends on the two channel widths and the overall cellular contractility and polarization~\footnotemark[\value{footnote}].
+In particular, we expect a transition from favoring wider to narrower channels with increasing width (Fig. S3A~\footnotemark[\value{footnote}]) and that with increasing contractility and polarization narrower channels are favored.
+To test this, we perform micro-pattern experiments with two different mesenchymal cell lines (MDA-MB-231 and HT-1080) migrating on a series of square-shaped adhesive islands connected by a range of bridges with increasing width (Fig.~\ref{fig:fig4}A)~\footnotemark[\value{footnote}].
+Our experiments confirm the expected transition of migration biases with increasing channel width and this trend is quantitatively captured by our model (Fig.~\ref{fig:fig4}B).
+The parameters underlying the model fits suggest that HT-1080 cells are less contractile and less polarized than MDA-MB-231 cells (Fig.~S6~\footnotemark[\value{footnote}]).
+To explore how cellular behavior depends on experimental conditions and to further test our model, we repeat the experiment with MDA-MB-231 cells on patterns with 50\% reduced adhesiveness.
+Notably, after all model parameters are fixed by fitting experiments on high-adhesion patterns, we can quantitatively predict the observed changes in migration biases (Fig.~\ref{fig:fig4}C).
+The observed transition in migration biases yields new insights into cellular decision making in confining environments with heterogeneous pore sizes.